 b.
 The EC comprises the offices of President, Treasurer and Membership Officer, Publication Officer(s), Features Officer(s) and Regular Members of the EC.
 The EC may appoint other officers as it should deem necessary.

 c.
 Elections to the EC shall be held biennially at the GM.
-At every GM at least two members of the EHS who have not served on the EC during the previous two years shall be elected to the EC.
 Election shall be by majority of those voting where there are two candidates nominated for one position or by Borda count for three or more candidates.

 d.
 No member shall hold more than one office at a time and no member shall serve as an elected member of the EC for more than six consecutive years.

 e.
 At least one month prior to the GM, a call for nominations to the EC shall be circulated to all members of the EHS.
 Nominations shall be received via email prior to the GM or by person during the GM.
 Any member nominated by at least two other members and who agrees to serve if elected shall be considered nominated.

 f.
 Terms of office shall commence immediately following the GM.

 g.
 Should an officer of the EC resign at any point between elections, the EC may appoint an interim officer at their discretion to serve until the next election of the EC.

 h.
 If after deliberation the EC needs to vote on a matter, it decides by majority vote if there are two options or Borda count as in II.c if there are three or more options.
 If votes are evenly split the President shall have the deciding vote.

 IV.
 The EC shall be advised by the Advisory Board (AB).

 a.
 The AB shall consist of typically between ten and fifteen members of the EHS.